-The high school based College Access Program Specialist (CAPS) promotes college awareness and visibility of postsecondary advisory services to school staff, students, and parents while coordinating college and other postsecondary advisory services within their assigned high school or community-based organization (CBO).
+The site-based College Access Program Specialist (CAPS) promotes college awareness and visibility of postsecondary advisory services to school staff, students, and parents while coordinating college and other postsecondary advisory services within their assigned high school or community-based organization (CBO).

 College Access Program Specialist

-- Advise students about college entrance exams and test preparation resources; assist students with test registration forms and provide fee waivers or payment assistance where appropriate.
+- Provide students with postsecondary related test, college entrance exam and other test preparation resources; assist students with test registration forms and payment coordination.

-- Provide information and applications, where appropriate, for outside scholarships and CollegeBound Foundation managed scholarships and grants; assist students with completing applications when appropriate.
+- Provide information and assist students with completing scholarship applications including outside scholarships and CollegeBound Foundation managed scholarships and grants.

 - Organize and chaperone students on college visits or field trips related to the college access